Nonprofit Business Plan Template & Guide [Updated 2024]

 When filling in your nonprofit business plan template, include the type of nonprofit business you intend to be.

-The primary funding sources for most nonprofit organizations are donors, grants and bank loans.
+The primary funding sources for most nonprofits are donors, grants and bank loans.
 Donors are individuals that provide capital to start and grow your nonprofit.
 Major donors, as the name implies, write large checks and are often instrumental in launching nonprofits.
 Grants are given by organizations and others to achieve specific goals and often nonprofits qualify for them.
 Business loans, particularly for asset purchases like buildings and equipment, are also typically used by nonprofits.

 To most quickly write a nonprofit business plan, start with a template that lays out a nonprofit business plan outline.
 Answer the questions provided in the template and discuss them with your co-founders if applicable.
-A templated financial model will help you more easily complete your financial forecasts.
+A financial model template will help you more easily complete your financial forecasts.

 The key steps to starting a nonprofit are to choose the name of your organization, write your business plan and impact plan, incorporate your organization, apply for your IRS and state tax exemptions and get any required licenses and permits you need to operate.